Tuwaiq-Cloud-Computing/Linux-File-System-Task/README.md

 7-Change user and group ownership for each subfolder to the relevant group (use any user from the department as an owner).
 Ex: Engineering folder should be owned by Engineering group and then ensure the new ownership.<br/>
 8-Grant the CEO permission to all folders.<br/>
 9-Create a Backup folder inside the /tmp folder and then backup the company’s data into the backups folder.
 Use a meaningful name for the backup folder.<br/>
-10-Preparer a file that contains all the names of the files and folders of the company <br/>

 ## Submission: